timskillman/Pi3C/README.md

 Pi3C is a C++ graphics engine and toolkit designed for the Raspberry Pi and works on other platforms such as Windows and Android.

-It is designed to encourage youngters and anyone interested in programming by exploring the games and apps provided.
+It is designed to encourage youngsters and anyone interested in programming by exploring the games and apps provided.

 These range from a few lines of simple, self explained code to more complex, real-world examples.